A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Dataset Refinement for Data-efficient Learning

 \subsection{Subset Selection}

-$\\$ \textbf{Empirical Subset Selection.} Subset selection methods for data-efficient learning have recently gained a lot of interest.
+\textbf{Empirical Subset Selection.} Subset selection methods for data-efficient learning have recently gained much interest.
 Extensive works \cite{lapedriza2013all, wang2018data, swayamdipta2020dataset} have empirically demonstrated that deep learning models may not favor all training samples, and performance and generalization accuracy can be further improved by dropping some unfavorable samples, promoting efficient model learning.
-Here, the key issue in subset selection is how to determine the effectiveness of each data to select the most informative subset.
+Here, the key issue in subset selection is how to determine the effectiveness of per data to select the most informative subset.

 First, \citet{wang2019e2} proposed a straightforward, simple, but surprisingly effective stochastic mini-batch dropping (SMD) method, which skips each mini-batch with a default probability of 0.5.
 This method of dropping samples randomly with a certain probability has unstable performance, and it may blindly drop highly informative samples, resulting in degraded performance.